 Ultimately, you’ll find tons of experts no matter how specific you are with your job posting.

 However, you might need to have a basic understanding of the Python language.
-That’s because you’ll be writing up the job description and choosing interested candidates yourself.
+That’s because you’ll put up the job description and choose interested candidates.
 You’ll also be conducting complete technical interviews of the candidates.
 This might be a good thing though since you can be more specific with your choice.

 6. Authentic Jobs